dishantpatil099/Fresh-Haven/README.md

 * Azure Health Bot

 # Project Description:

+   Fresh Haven (FRT Internship Project) uses Azure Static WebApp and Azure Health Bot to solve the growing concern, arising due to un-healthy & non-organic fruits and vegetables.

    The project aims to address the growing concern over the hazardous side effects of non-organic and stale vegetables and fruits on human health.
 The project seeks to connect consumers who are health-conscious and want to have access to fresh organic produce with local farms and farmers.

    The website will serve as a platform where consumers can browse and order fresh vegetables and fruits directly from local farms.
 It will feature a user-friendly interface that allows customers to easily navigate through the available products and make orders.

+   Azure Health Bot can be a valuable addition to a website that delivers fresh organic farm products to consumers by providing a conversational AI solution that can help with various aspects of customer engagement and support.

    To ensure the quality and freshness of the produce, the website will feature a rating system where customers can rate the quality of the produce they receive.
 This will help farmers to improve their farming practices and maintain the high quality of their produce.